ghadesi/LOG8415---Advanced-Concepts-in-Cloud-Computing/Assignment2/README.md

 apt install dos2unix
 ```

-And convert the mapper and reducer to unix with a command like this
+And convert the mapper and reducer to unix with a command like this.
 ```bash
 dos2unix mapper_OR_reducer.py
 ```

 ### Option 2:
-The second option is to simply deleting the mapper.py and reducer.py that are in ~
+The second option is to simply deleting the mapper.py and reducer.py that are in the home directory.
 ```bash
 rm -r mapper.py
 rm -r reducer.py